 Downtown: Fremont Street

 The original Las Vegas, where people hung out in the '30s and early '40s, is still thriving, but with a modern face known as the

 In recent years, hotels have sprouted up near the Strip, which are conveniently accessible by shuttle bus, taxi or car.
 Some of the better known of these are

 This has become something of a phenomenon in itself.
-The Boulder Highway was once a sprawl of small motels and businesses, leading from Fremont Street eventually out to the city of Henderson and beyond that to Boulder City and Boulder Dam, also known as Hoover Dam.
+The Boulder Highway was once a sprawl of small motels and businesses, leading from Fremont Street out to the city of Henderson and beyond that to Boulder City and Boulder Dam, also known as Hoover Dam.
 But in recent years it's become the "Second Strip" with its proliferation of large, popular hotels and casinos including the

 North Las Vegas